 The growth of these interventions needs to accelerate at a much faster rate.
 Young people know this, perhaps because it is the only future worth fighting for.
 Along with the world’s poor, women, and indigenous peoples, younger generations will disproportionately experience the worst effects of climate change if nothing is done; or too little is accomplished too late.
 Acting now is essential for everyone and everything on this planet; however, as a motivating principle, ensuring that future generations can live healthy, meaningful lives should be humanity’s highest priority.

-Inspire Youth For Development is committed to continue engaging children, youth and young women to be the agents of climate conservation through various programs and initiatives.
+Inspire Youth For Development is committed to continue engaging children, youth and women to be the agents of climate conservation through various programs and initiatives.